 BUILT FOR HUMANITY

-PELANOR originated as a protocol to empower the 1.6 billion people currently outside traditional economic systems.
+PELANOR originated as a protocol to empower the over 2 billion people currently outside traditional economic systems.
 With 924 million members of this population having internet accessible devices, the possibility of reducing deep-rooted disparities between these people and others has become a tangible reality by way of new, more accessible systems.

 By harnessing the power of blockchain, PELANOR unlocks the real-world utility of the technology to deliver social, financial and commercial services directly to real people.
 On a single, easy-to-use, portable platform.

 Coming Soon ↑